-I maintain course web pages for most of the courses I have taught in the past.
+I maintain course web pages for my current and most past courses.

 I study dynamical systems defined by piecewise continuous maps which preserve some nice structure (such as a metric) away from their discontinuities on the phase space.
 This subject is frequently motivated by connections to geometry.
 Indeed the simplest such systems, interval exchange maps, are closely related to Teichmüller theory.
 For many nice spaces, the group of isometries of a space is quite rigid making a dynamical analysis of the action of an isometry uninteresting.
 By considering piecewise continuous isometries, we obtain a richer class of dynamical systems which give rise to new dynamical phenomena.
 The goal of his research is to better understand these systems from a topological or ergodic theoretic point of view.